bossjones/reproduce_cursor_mcp_envvar_issue/README.md

 $ node --version
 # Should be v16+ or later

-$ npm list -g uvx
+$ uv --version
-# Should show uvx is installed globally
+# Should show uv is installed globally

+$ which uvx
+# Should show path to uvx command
 ```

 ## Setup